sparvu/data-recorders/docs/design_ver2.md

 # Why 2.0?

 Since 2009, the main architecture of the data recorders was based on C and Perl5.
 Perl was a good fit for string processing combined with the speed of C language.
-The data recorders have been used by [Kronometrix Data Analytics Platform](https://gitlab.com/kronometrix/) to offer data capturing capabilities for the platform, as [ready packages](https://kronometrix.gitlab.io/packages/) for different industries.
-These packages have been deployed on several systems and configurations since 2015.
-Over time we been able to identify several problems with our current C/Perl implementation:
+Used by various projects, like [Kronometrix Data Analytics Platform](https://gitlab.com/kronometrix/) and others, data recorders have been able to offer data capturing capabilities, available as [ready packages](https://kronometrix.gitlab.io/packages/) for different technologies and cases.

+Over time, we have received valuable feedback and we have discovered several problems with the default current C/Perl implementation:

 * high memory usage fetching performance data from +500 web pages
 * network runtime errors handling data from multiple sensors over UDP